svinson1121/Open5GS-MME/README.md

 * Fixed MME (SGs-AP) crash when the MSC connection was lost or shutdown.
 MME will now try to Reconnect to the MSC.

+* Implemented random selection among multiple SGW and PGW NAPTR records to enable load balancing.

 #TODO:
-* add support for PGW topon / topoff selection ETSI TS 129 303
+* add support for topon / topoff  in the SGW selection  logic  ->  ETSI TS 129 303

 #Known Issues